Rorymon/ControlUp/README.md

-# ControlUp
-<h5>ControlUp Resources and Scripts</h5>
+# ControlUp Resources and Scripts

-CU_MorningReport.ps1 uses data retrived from ControlUp to produce daily reports.
+<b>CU_MorningReport.ps1</b> uses data retrived from ControlUp to produce daily reports.
 These can be useful to provide data to those who do not have access to ControlUp Insights as well as for tracking some metrics day to day that are currently presented in the ControlUp Console but not in any of the ControlUp Insights dashboards.

 <h3>Example of Report</h3>